kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 <figure>
 <br>

 To create the final thresholded image, we experimented creating a **compound** binary threshold image by combining various individual threshold operations.

-Eventually a combination of X Gradient, Gradient magnitude and direction, Saturation, and RGB levels was selected with the following threshold limits:
+For binary thresholding of images a combination of X Gradient, Gradient magnitude and direction, Saturation, and RGB levels was selected with the following threshold limits:

 |  Point Location  |   Thresholding Limits (Min/Max)|
 |:----------------:|:------------------------------:|